fchris82/WfDockerWorkflow/docs/wf-configuration.md

 WF configuration
 ================

-In most of case the default configuration is more than enough, but if you have spetial needs, you can change some things in the `~/.wf-docker-workflow/config/env` file.
+In most of the cases the default configuration is more than enough, but if you have special needs, you can change some things in the `~/.wf-docker-workflow/config/env` file.

 **Don't change** these values except you know what are you doing and what will be the results!